Pilots

 Engineering Support Cell

-The BBMF Engineering Support Cell is a small team of five, Chf Tech Tim Davies, Sgt Kat Moir, Sgt Shelley Morris, Cpl Ken Dowling and Cpl Mikey Streather.
+The BBMF Engineering Support Cell is a small team of five, Chf Tech Tim Davies, Chf Tech Kat Moir, Chf Tech Shelley Morris, Cpl Ken Dowling and Cpl Mikey Streather.
 The team are responsible for the training of all BBMF engineers on the Flight’s aircraft/engine mechanical & avionic systems, developing and delivering the BBMF Engineering Training Programme, maintaining authorisations, quality assurance & continuous improvement, health & safety, control and co-ordination of all aircraft documentation, IT & infrastructure support and fire/medic crash rescue training.
 The team also act as BBMF Eng Air Safety Managers, and provide support to the Flight’s aircraft at homebase and down-route as Engineers.

-Admin, Public Relations and Operations Support Team
+Admin, Public Relations and Operations Support Teams

-The Battle of Britain Memorial Flight is also supported by a small team of dedicated support staff managing the day-to-day business on the flight.
-The admin team, led by Chief of Staff - Flt Lt Emma Phillips, and supported Administrative Officer - Diane Law-Crookes and Business Support Co-ordinator - Chris Whitton manage everything from the daily visits and VIP tours, to sponsorship, events management and accommodation and administrative support for the BBMF team when deploying across the UK and overseas.
+The admin team is comprised of Chief of Staff - Flt Lt Emma Phillips, Administrative Officer - Diane Law-Crookes and a Business Support Co-ordinator, who manage everything from the daily visits and VIP tours, to sponsorship, events management and accommodation and administrative support for the BBMF team when deploying across the UK and overseas.

 The Flight Operations Assistant - Tracey Fleming works closely with the Operations Officer to meticulously plan the flying programme and liaises with the various event organisers to ensure flypasts can be planned and executed in line with the annual flying programme.